-The Ithaca College School of Music administers a bi-annual wind ensemble/concert band composition contest.
-The prize succeeds the Walter Beeler Memorial Commission Series established in 1975.
-Funded by the Ithaca College School of Music, its alumni, and friends, the highly successful original series produced 10 compositions for the wind band.
+The Ithaca College School of Music, Theatre, and Dance administers a bi-annual wind ensemble/concert band composition contest.
+The prize succeeds the Walter Beeler Memorial Commission Series that was established in 1975.
+Funded by the Ithaca College School of Music, its alumni, and friends, the highly successful original commission series produced 10 compositions for the wind band.
 The Walter Beeler Memorial Composition Prize has been created to further encourage the composition and performance of the highest quality wind band literature in honor and memory of Ithaca College's renowned director of bands.
 During his thirty-five year tenure as conductor of the Ithaca College Concert Band, Walter Beeler ("Mr. Band") premiered a number of new compositions for wind band.
 His method books, arrangements, and transcriptions for wind band number nearly 200.

 - Entries must be original compositions for wind ensemble/concert band, utilizing standard wind band instrumentation.
-No transcriptions/arrangements (except those of the composer) will be eligible.
+No transcriptions/arrangements (except those of original music by the composer) will be eligible.

-- The composition may have already been performed, but shall have been written within two years of the contest deadline.
+- The composition may have already been performed, but shall have been written (completed) no more than two years prior to the contest deadline.
+[That is, since January 1, 2020.]

-- The composition should be conceived and constructed to ensure an effective performance by professional, university, and high school bands alike.
+- The composition should be conceived and composed to ensure an effective performance by professional, university, and high school bands alike.
+Performance time shall be a minimum of seven minutes.

-- Compositions must be submitted with a full score and compact disc recording.
-A "hard copy" paper version of the score is required.
-Compositions without recordings will not be considered.
-While synthesized versions are accepted, they are discouraged.
-Do not send parts with your scores.
+- Compositions must be submitted with a full score and compact disc or Flash Drive digital (WAV) recording.
+A "hard copy" (paper) version of the score is required.
+Scores may be in manuscript (hand-copied) form, but composers are highly encouraged to submit computer-typeset scores.
+Compositions without recordings will not be considered; while synthesized versions are acceptable, they are discouraged.
+Do not send parts with your submission.

-- All rights, including copyrighting, remain with the composer.
+- All rights, including those pertaining to copyright, remain with the composer.

 - Past winners of the Walter Beeler Memorial Composition Prize